Tutorial 1: First steps

 Importing the tutorial corpus

-The first step is to prepare our python environment.
-We begin by importing the polyglotdb libraries we need and setting useful variables:
+The first step is to prepare our Python environment.
+We begin by importing the PolyglotDB libraries we need and setting useful variables:

 from polyglotdb import CorpusContext